majidmc2/Dobiel/README.md

 ```

 ## Abut
-*Dobile* is a Man-in-the-Browser finder tool
+*Dobile* is a Man-in-the-Browser Attack detection tool